jkellyphilly/covid-food-bank/README.md

 Note: you can also sign up/log in with your Github account!

-For a more thorough explanation of how to use this app, check out this video: https://www.youtube.com/watch?v=JtzQ6qJr1lk
+For a more thorough explanation of how to use this app, check out this demo: https://www.youtube.com/watch?v=JtzQ6qJr1lk

 ## Development